tomduncalf/ubermap/Devices/README.md

 I also recommend creating an Options.txt file for Live to set it to always auto populate plugin parameters regardless of the number, see below for further explanation - to do this, copy the included Options.txt file to ~/Library/Preferences/Ableton/Live 9.6.2b1/, or edit your existing file and add the line "-_PluginAutoPopulateThreshold=-1".

+### Push 1 users

+If you are a Push 1 user, you need to update the Ubermap config to specify that you are using Push 1.
+Open "<your user directory>/Ubermap/global.cfg" and change "Version = 2" under "[Push]" to "Version = 1".

 At this point you can (re-)start Ableton and the script should be working.

 ### Installation Notes